nolim1t/nolim1t.github.io/_drafts/rubykaigi-2016.md

 Matz discusses that static Typed language in Ruby 3 would be a possibility to follow the footsteps of Swift, Go, TypeScript.
 However technology is like a pendulum - it goes back and forth.

-He also discusses that hot languages went from non-staticly typed, to staticly typed, but it might back.
+He also discusses that hot languages went from non-staticly typed, to staticly typed, but it might come back again so maybe Ruby 3 will remain dynamic typed.

 ### Day 2